newdisease/jumanji-job-search-service-django/README.md

 # stepik-vacancies

-3-rd week of codding at Stepik courses
+Final week of codding at Stepik courses